 Home automation has progressed by leaps and bounds, providing convenience, comfort and security to the end-user and enhancing home owners’ quality of life.
 “Homes are heading towards an automated environment.
 Kitchen automation will gain popularity in the upcoming year.
 Some of the well-known brands are entering homes and this means that there will be more appliances will distinctive looks, with LCD or LED displays,” adds Santosh.

 Many home owners are increasingly using multiple lighting options like wall scones, chandeliers, indirect lights, drop metal lights and ceiling lights, to brighten up the space.
 With the preference for LED lights increasing, it is time to ditch some old décor styles such as the Edison bulbs.

 Nevertheless, some traditional décor elements will remain in demand.
-For example, velvet fabric which has a royal appeal and softness, is here to stay.
-Velvet can look classy, when uses as upholstery for sofas, pillows, chairs or even on the walls of a room.
+For example, velvet fabric which has a royal appeal and softness is here to stay.
+Velvet can look classy, when used as upholstery for sofas, pillows, chairs or even on the walls of a room.
 Similarly, home décor items associated with good luck and positive aura, such as the laughing Buddha, wind chimes, aromatherapy candles, crystals, mirrors, bamboo and Tulsi plants, aquariums, are unlikely to disappear from homes.